Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Numerical Results

-Firstly, we compare our reconstruction results with other methods using the full sampling data; see Fig. \ref{fig1} for a visual comparison.
-It should be noted that since the dimensions of the reconstructed results of SOCR are different from those of other methods, we fill the result with 0 for the comparison.
-As can be observed, different methods can produce meaningful reconstruction results on the full sampling data.
-And our reconstructions achieve the best visual quality, where the reconstructed scenes are quite close to the ground truth with fine structures and deails.
-Table\ref{table:full-samp} records the evaluation indicators for all comparison methods, where our curvNLOS gives the best accuracy.
-Although the object-domain reconstruction (Algorithm \ref{alg1}) and dual-domain reconstruction (Algorithm \ref{alg2}) can obtain similar reconstruction results, the quantitative indexes indicate dual-domain Algorithm \ref{alg2} gives the best scores.
-We can see that the iterative reconstruction methods, i.e., SPIRAL+$\|\cdot\|_1+\mathbb R_+$, SOCR, and our curvNLOS, consume more time than the direct reconstruction methods, i.e., LCT, Phasor field and F-K. Among all reconstruction methods, SOCR consumes the most computational time even if parallel computing is used.
-Thanks to the GPU implementation, our curvNLOS is much faster than the other two iterative reconstruction methods.
+The bowling scene was generated in \cite{ye2021compressed}, where 64 $\times$64 scanning points are used to cover a 1m$\times$1m square on the wall with a temporal resolution of 256 with bins of width $32$ ps.
+Firstly, we compare our reconstruction results with other methods using the full sampling data; see Fig. \ref{fig:bowling full samping} for a visual comparison.
+As can be observed in Fig. \ref{fig:bowling full samping}, different methods can produce meaningful reconstruction results on the full sampling data.
+Our reconstructions achieve the best visual quality, where the reconstructed scenes are quite close to the ground truth with fine structures and details.
+Table \ref{table:multi-samp} records the evaluation indicators including Accuracy, RMSE, PSNR, and SSIM for all comparison methods, where our curvNLOS gives the best accuracy.
+Although the object-domain reconstruction (Algorithm \ref{alg1}) and dual-domain reconstruction (Algorithm \ref{alg2}) provide similar visual results, the quantitative indexes indicate Algorithm \ref{alg2} provides the best quality.

-Secondly, we compare the performance for under-sampled sparse reconstruction problems.
-In the case of under-sampled scanning, all comparison methods use the measurement data obtained through linear interpolation filling.
-When the number of scanning points is set as $8 \times 8 $ or less, the image quality reconstructed by LCT, Phasor field, and F-K is significantly degraded.
-We use LCT as the representative of the direct methods, which gives the best visual reconstruction.
-The first column of Fig. \ref{fig:multi-samp visual comparison bowling} displays the reconstruction results of LCT using $8 \times 8$, $6 \times 6$, and $4 \times 4$ (from top to bottom) scanning points.
-It is difficult to identify the meaningful scene information from the reconstructed images.
-The same is true for Phasor field and F-K, which we have not shown here.
-Therefore, we can conclude that the direct reconstruction methods can not deal with the compressed reconstruction scenarios.